Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

 ### Local Environment Setup

-####  Step 1: HTTP Test Files (Pre-configured)
+####  Step 1: Generate HTTP Test Files

-The project already includes pre-configured HTTP request templates for testing your services.
-You'll find the following files in your project:

-  - test/http/AdminService.http
-  - test/http/ProcessorService.http

-These files were previously generated using the following command:
+- Action: Run the following commands in your terminal from the project root to generate HTTP files for specific services:
  ```
     cds add http --filter ProcessorService --plan default
     cds add http --filter AdminService --plan default
  ```
+- Results:
+  - ✅ The AdminService.http and Processor.http  files are generated under test folder with sample GET, POST, and PATCH requests for testing.
+  - ✅ These files include pre-configured authentication headers and request bodies for different user roles (alice).
+  - ✅ Ready to use with SAP Business Application Studio's REST Client extension.

+✅ The AdminService.http and Processor.http files are generated with sample GET, POST, and PATCH requests for testing.

 **Note:** When you run these commands, the `mta.yaml` file is also updated to include the `audit-logging` service instead of the `auditlog-management` service.
 This is because the `cds add http` command automatically configures the application to use the `audit-logging` service for local development.

 - Results:
-  - ✅ The AdminService.http and Processor.http  files are generated with sample GET, POST, and PATCH requests for testing.
+  - ✅ The AdminService.http and Processor.http  files are generated under test folder with sample GET, POST, and PATCH requests for testing.
   - ✅ These files include pre-configured authentication headers and request bodies for different user roles (alice).
   - ✅ Ready to use with SAP Business Application Studio's REST Client extension.